USCBS is dedicated to the prevention of destruction and theft of cultural property, as at this archaeological site in Iraq.

 We strive to raise

-public awareness about the importance of cultural property as the shared all
+public awareness about the importance of cultural property as the shared right of all humankind.

 We advise and assist, worldwide, in the protection of cultural property damaged or threatened by armed conflict or natural disasters and provide emergency planning.